LauraCol98/cm-ls_hw2/README.md

         - open the .jucer file from this repository and add the new module. allow binary data.

     Save and open in your IDE.
 I used Visual Studio.
-    Compile and generate VST3/AU file, that you'll find in your build folder.
+    Compile and generate VST3 file, that you'll find in your build folder.
     Load the plugin in your DAW or use the plugin host provided by JUCE.
     Have fun!

+For mac users it's almost the same, I guess.